Michael Misa

-Michael Misa (born February 16, 2007) is a Canadian professional ice hockey centre for the San Jose Sharks of the National Hockey League (NHL).
+Michael Misa (born February 16, 2007) is a Canadian professional ice hockey player who is a centre for the San Jose Sharks of the National Hockey League (NHL).
 He was selected by the Sharks second overall in the 2025 NHL entry draft.

+Early life

+Misa was born to Frank and Sandra Misa in Oakville, Ontario in February 2007, his older brother Luke was born two years prior in 2005.

 Playing career

 At the 2022 OHL Cup, Misa had 20 points in seven games to beat Connor McDavid's record for tournament scoring.

 In April 2022, Misa was granted exceptional player status to enter the Ontario Hockey League (OHL) for the 2022–23 season, becoming the eighth player to be granted exceptional status, the previous being Shane Wright.
 A few weeks later, he was selected first overall at the 2022 OHL draft by the Saginaw Spirit.
 In his OHL debut on October 1, 2022, a 10–6 victory over the Guelph Storm, he recorded two goals.
 Despite missing six weeks with a fractured tibia, he had the most productive season for an exceptional-status player in OHL history, achieving 1.24 points per game, ahead of John Tavares' 1.18, Wright's 1.14, and McDavid's 1.05.
 Misa would go on to win the Emms Family Award as OHL rookie of the year.

 Appearing in 67 games during the 2023–24 season, Misa had 29 goals and 46 assists.
 His point-per-game rate was lower than the prior season, which Saginaw's general manager attributed to his playing fewer minutes as a result of the team acquiring veteran junior players like Owen Beck.
 The Spirit made a deep run in the OHL playoffs to the Western Conference Final, but were defeated by the London Knights in six games.
 However, as the hosts, the team still participated in the 2024 Memorial Cup against the champions of the CHL's three leagues.
 Misa distinguished himself during the team's round robin game against the Drummondville Voltigeurs, registering three assists in a 4–3 comeback victory and being named player of the game.
 The Spirit reached the championship game, a rematch with the London Knights, and defeated them to claim the franchise's first Memorial Cup.